-David suggests at least four reasons why one should expect path-dependency in organizations and institutions.
-First, they incorporate shared conventions and mutually consistent expectations grounded in 'shared historical experiences and conscious perceptions of the shared past' (David, 1992, p.
+David (1992) suggests at least four reasons why one should expect path-dependency in organizations and institutions.
+First, they incorporate shared conventions and mutually consistent expectations grounded in 'shared historical experiences and conscious perceptions of the shared past' (David 1992, p.
 9).
-Second, they provide 'role-typing' and acculturation mechanisms which is a sort of 'sunk capital' of organizations (on this point, see also Douglas, 1986).
-Third, they embody 'codes' for communication and information processing (and it is precisely their irreversibility which make them useful: if a language could be frequently changed it would become worthless for communication with the others!).
-Fourth, the interrelatedness of different organizational functions- in terms of information processing, incentives, roles, etc. (see also above) - self-reinforces specific organizational structures, possibly well beyond the time of their purported usefulness.
+Second, they provide 'role-typing' and acculturation mechanisms which is a sort of 'sunk capital' of organizations (on this point, see also Douglas 1986).
+Third, they embody 'codes' for communication and information processing.
+Fourth, the interrelatedness of different organizational functions reinforces the resilience of specific organizational structures, possibly well beyond the time of their purported usefulness.
+13